vasil-nesterov/toy-coin/README.md

 # Changelog

 ## Oct 5, 2024
-[x] Ensure that an address always has a positive balance
+- [x] Ensure that an address always has a positive balance
+- [x] Add private route /balance

 ## Oct 4, 2024
 - [x] Split web interface into public and private ones running on different ports